Eddie Odhiambo: Style of play

 Odhiambo was regarded as a utility player in the early years of his career, featuring at full-back, in central midfield, on the wing, and as a second striker.
 At Oxford United and Stevenage, he was primarily deployed at right-back, the position he occupied for most of his career.
 His versatility, pace, and attacking runs were noted as strengths.

 Personal life

-Odhiambo worked as Head of Year at St Birinus School in Didcot for four years from 2018 to 2022.
+Odhiambo served as Head of Year at St Birinus School in Didcot for four years from 2018 to 2022.
 He is a student at Staffordshire University, studying for a degree in Professional Sports Writing and Broadcasting.